7.

 2034 Convertible Notes

-On or after 12 months after date of issuance, the Company may require the holders of the 2034 Convertible Notes to convert at an initial conversion rate of 173.9130 shares of Class A Common Stock per $1,000 principal amount of 2034 Convertible Notes (equivalent to an initial conversion price of $5.75 per share of Class A Common Stock) at its option, if the VWAP of the Class A Common Stock has been at least 130% of the conversion price then in effect for 30 consecutive trading days, on the immediately succeeding trading day after the last trading day of such 30 day period.
+On or after the Conversion Date, the Company may require the Holders to convert the 2034 Convertible Notes (subject to certain exceptions), at an initial conversion rate of 173.9130 shares of Class A Common Stock per $1,000 principal amount of 2034 Convertible Notes (equivalent to an initial conversion price of $5.75 per share of Class A Common Stock) at its option, if the VWAP of the Class A Common Stock has been at least 130% of the conversion price then in effect for 30 consecutive trading days, on the immediately succeeding trading day after the last trading day of such 30 day period.

-On August 14, 2023, AST LLC and certain other subsidiaries of the Company entered into a loan agreement with Lone Star State Bank of West Texas (“Lone Star”), succeeded by Prosperity Bank by merger with Lone Star, providing for a $15.0 million principal term loan secured by certain real property fixtures and equipment in one of the Company’s Texas facilities (the “Lone Star Loan Agreement”).
-The entire term loan amount was borrowed on September 19, 2023.
+On August 14, 2023, AST LLC and certain other subsidiaries of the Company entered into a loan agreement with Lone Star State Bank of West Texas (“Lone Star”), as lender, providing for a $15.0 million principal term loan commitment secured by certain real property fixtures and equipment in one of the Company’s Texas facilities (the “Lone Star Loan Agreement”) of which the entire term loan amount was borrowed on September 19, 2023.
+The Lone Star Loan Agreement includes certain customary affirmative and negative covenants.
+The net proceeds were used for general corporate purposes.

 Borrowings accrue interest at the Prime Rate plus 0.75%, subject to a ceiling rate.
-As of December 31, 2025, the effective interest rate on the borrowings is 8.25% per annum.
+As of December 31, 2024, the effective interest rate on the borrowings is 8.25% per annum.
 Interest payments are due and payable on a monthly basis.
-Interest payments began in September 2023 and principal payments began in April 2025.
+Interest payments began in September 2023 and principal payments will begin in April 2025.
 Principal repayments are thereafter due in 48 equal monthly installments until January 2029, the maturity date of the loan.
 In connection with the Lone Star Loan Agreement, the Company deposited a cash balance of $15.0 million in the Lone Star Bank Money Market Fund.
-The Lone Star Loan Agreement includes certain customary affirmative and negative covenants.
+This cash balance will be converted to restricted cash if the Company fails to maintain a consolidated balance of cash and cash equivalents of at least $75.0 million.
+This restricted cash will be used to offset against the term loan obligations if the Company fails to maintain a consolidated balance of cash and cash equivalents of at least $50.0 million.

 On December 8, 2021, the Company’s subsidiary, AST & Science Texas, LLC, executed an agreement to purchase real property, including offices, industrial warehouse buildings and equipment for a total purchase price of $8.0 million.
-In connection with the purchase, AST & Science Texas, LLC entered into an agreement (the “Term Loan Credit Agreement”) with Lone Star, succeeded by Prosperity Bank by merger with Lone Star, to issue a term promissory note for $5.0 million with a maturity date of December 8, 2028 that is secured by the property.
+In connection with the purchase, AST & Science Texas, LLC entered into an agreement with Lone Star State Bank of West Texas (the “Term Loan Credit Agreement”) to issue a term promissory note (the “Term Loan”) for $5.0 million with a maturity date of December 8, 2028 that is secured by the property.

 Borrowings under the Term Loan Credit Agreement bear interest at a fixed rate equal to 4.20% per annum until December 2026, and from December 2026 until December 2028 at a fixed rate per annum equal to 4.20% subject to adjustment if the index rate as defined in the Term Loan Credit Agreement is greater than 4.20%.
 Interest is payable monthly in arrears commencing in January 2022.
 Thereafter, outstanding principal and accrued interest are due and payable in monthly installments of $40,000, commencing in January 2023 and continuing until November 2028, with the final remaining balance of unpaid principal and interest due and payable in December 2028.